 In the afternoon, there will be a guided, interpreted hike up Sacred Guardian Buffalo Mountain with the leaders to check physical conditioning and gear.

-Training is continuous and hands-on at each and every activity plus the leadership process, where the participants will develop personal leadership and a conservation leadership project.
+Training is continuous and hands-on at each activity plus the leadership process, where the participants will develop personal leadership and a conservation leadership project.
 Everything will be facilitated.

 Projects include: